gmc-norr/st2-analysis/README.md

 - `tumor_evolution.output_directory`: The directory where the evolution reports will be saved.
 - `tumor_evolution.watch_file`: The path to the file that will be watched for new requests to generate reports.
 - `tumor_evolution.version`: The version of the tumor-evolution script to be used.
+- `notification_email`: An array of email addresses where notifications will be sent

 ## Actions